-Yes, during our peak season April-November, we suggest you call us at least 2-3 weeks ahead of time for a bouncer and as much as 3-6 months ahead of time if you are planning a large event such as a school or church carnival, company picnic, or community event.
+Yes, they absolutely are.
+During our peak season April-December, we suggest that you call us at least 4 weeks ahead of time for an inflatable and as much as 6 months ahead of time if you are planning a large event such as a school festival, church carnival, company picnic, or community event.
 The earlier you book, the greater your selection.

 Is there a deposit required?

 Yes, we require a 25% deposit if you book 10 days (or greater) in advance before your event.

 If you book within 10 days of your event AND we are able to accommodate, Full payment is due at time of booking.